 Bamboo flooring is one of the hardest, most durable, and pet safe flooring options.
 Bamboo is a unique wood flooring option that appeals to dog-loving families due to its robust, durable, and elegant nature.
 It is not only durable and comfortable for your dog but adds a lot of style to the aesthetics of your home too.

 Well, there is no denying that laminate flooring has been a hot choice.
 It is very durable, hard & stain resistant but slippery for dogs!
 But textured or scraped laminate floors are non-slippery and more robust than the traditional ones.

 Stone Tile Flooring

 Stone tile is a long-lasting and appealing alternative for your home and pets.
 It is unquestionably one of the greatest flooring options for dogs and their owners for a variety of reasons, but it does have some drawbacks.
 It can be really hard and cold for dogs especially during winter.
-I’d highly recommend investing in some good soft furry carpets and rugs to balance out the issues.
+I’d highly recommend investing in some good soft furry carpets and rugs to balance the issues.

-How can I leave this hot favourite from this list!
+How can I leave this hot favorite from this list!
 It's lovely, elegant, and depending on the type of hardwood floor you choose, it usually compliments everything in your home.
 But with pets, please do consider some accommodations.
-Go for a harder wood like Brazillain walnut or Hickory, place slip-resistant mats or rugs across the floor, and lastly opt for a matte finish rather than laminate/polished one.
+Go for a harder wood like Brazilian walnut or Hickory, place slip-resistant mats or rugs across the floor, and lastly opt for a matte finish rather than laminate/polished one.